edwardbirdlab/CSON_GENOME/README.md

 Chromosome were nammed in order of size:<br>
 chr1, chr2, chr3<br>

-Unplaced scaffolds that had Hi-C contact evidence with a certain chromosome were labeled:<br>
+Unplaced scaffolds that had Hi-C contact evidence with a certain chromosome were labeled (number by size):<br>
 chr#_unplaced\_#<br>

-Unplaced scaffolds that had no clear Hi-C contatct evidnece with a _single_ chromosome were labeled:<br>
+Unplaced scaffolds that had no clear Hi-C contatct evidnece with a _single_ chromosome were labeled (number by size):<br>
 unplaced_#<br>

 The golden path (.agp) was also updated to correspond to the new squence names